-Overdue receivables as at 31 December 2021 amounted to CZK 10,274 thousand (as at 31 December 2020: CZK 7,150 thousand).
+Overdue receivables as at 31 December 2022 amounted to CZK 18,000 thousand (as at 31 December 2021: CZK 10,274 thousand).

 Unsettled receivables have not been covered by guarantees and none of them are due after more than 5 years.
+The Company has no receivables nor provided any guarantees which are not included in the balance sheet.